Alcohol Withdrawal Symptoms

 Between 12 and 24 hours after alcohol consumption, you may experience visual, auditory, or tactile hallucinations which usually end within 48 hours.

-If you are experiencing these alcohol withdrawal symptoms or think you may have an alcohol problem, please contact Zion Recovery.
+If you are experiencing these alcohol withdrawal symptoms or think you may have an alcohol problem, please contact our Christian recovery center.